eonrider/eonrider.github.io/skills.md

 * I have a good high-level understanding of online web advertising and marketing principles.

 ## Communication
-* A good level of both spoken and written English
+* An above-average level of both spoken and written English
 * A good amount of experience with public speaking